vitorcmonteiro/gra_docker/README.md

       memory: 400Mi
 ```

-Then apply it to the cluster as well:</br>
+Then apply it to the cluster as well:<br>
 ```$ kubectl apply -f prometheus.yaml```

-Make sure it's running and then port forward the app so we can reach through the browser:</br>
+Make sure it's running and then port forward the app so we can reach through the browser:<br>
 ```$ kubectl port-forward svc/prometheus-operated 9090:9090```

 [prometheus-ui]